 We do not own any of our retail stores or our combined home office and distribution center, but instead we lease all of these facilities under operating leases.
 Payments under these operating leases account for a significant portion of our operating expenses.
 For example, total rental expense, including additional rental payments (or "percentage rent") based on sales of some of the stores, common area maintenance charges and real estate taxes, under operating leases was \$13.9 million and \$17.1 million for fiscal year 2003 and fiscal year 2004, respectively, and \$7.6 million and \$9.6 million for the six months ended July 31, 2004 and July 30, 2005, respectively, and, as of July 30, 2005, we were a party to operating leases requiring future minimum lease payments aggregating approximately \$49.0 million through fiscal year 2009 and approximately \$34.1 million thereafter.
-In addition, substantially all of our taxes, none of which is included in the amount of future minimum lease payments.
+In addition, substantially all of our store leases provide for additional rental payments based on sales of the respective stores, as well as common area maintenance charges, and require that we pay real estate taxes, none of which is included in the amount of future minimum lease payments.
 We expect that any new stores we open will also be leased by us under operating leases, which will further increase our operating lease expenses.